 They were dedicated to art as pure art.
 It made them happy.
 They believed that doing anything else would not make them happy (actually they believed they would be miserable).

-Unbelievably, at the same time – since very few of them were making any money, there is a lot of lamentation that literary fiction doesn’t sell better.
+Unbelievably, at the same time – since very few of them were making any money – there is a lot of lamentation that literary fiction doesn’t sell better.
 Authors complain that bookstores and publishers weren’t open to off-genre, literary fiction, or poetry.
-People want to learn about funding; they want a Medici figure who would buy art without needing to make a profit; they want a supporter.
+People want to learn about funding; they want a patron or Medici figure who will buy art without needing to make a profit; they want a no-strings supporter.

 These are not publishing problems: this is a culture problem.
 To sell more literary fiction you would need millions of people who love and enjoy reading literary fiction.
 That’s a problem with education and society; probably not an easy fix for indie authors to tackle.